aiidateam/AEP/005_exportformat/readme.md

 The user may run these processes in one of two modes, which may affect the process performance:

-* Default mode, can be run whilst the database is being used, i.e. there is one or more daemon running.
+* Default mode, can be run whilst the database is being used, i.e. there is one or more daemon running, and/or one or more verdi shells running or python scripts being executed via `verdi run`.
 * Exclusive mode, requires that the database and file repository are not in use.

-In exclusive mode it would be possible to import directly to the new object-store pack files, whereas in default mode the objects would be required to be imported as loose objects.
+In exclusive mode it would be possible to import directly to the new object-store pack files (that has a significant performance boost when importing data involving hundreds of thousands of files in the AiiDA repository or more), whereas in default mode the objects would be required to be imported as loose objects (which is always safe to do even during concurrent access to the repository).

 It would also be highly desirable to be able to introspect an archive before import, to feedback an estimate of the process time to the user and provide dynamic progress reporting (e.g. a progress bar).
 This process reporting should aim to be accurate to within a factor of approximately 2-3.